-- 1. Research assistant professor; research associate professor; research professor -- term appointment.
-Those on a term appointment may be engaged in research or other creative activities in academic departments.
-This appointment may be full-time or part-time.
+- a.
+Clinical assistant professor, clinical associate professor, and clinical professor-term appointment.
+This appointment may be full time or part time clinical track appointment.
 A term appointment carries no expectation of continued employment beyond the period stated in the contract.
-Service on a term appointment is not credited toward tenure, and the Standards for Notice of Non-Reappointment do not apply. - 2.
-Research assistant professor; research associate professor; research professor -- regular appointment. - Those on a regular appointment may be engaged in research or other creative activities in academic departments.
-This appointment may be full-time or part-time.
-A research professor at any rank on a regular appointment is a member of the general faculty and is afforded all perquisites accorded to the general faculty, including Notice of Non-Reappointment (see Appendix A, University Handbook), with the exception that years of service on a regular appointment will not be counted toward tenure.
+The Standards for Notice of Non-reappointment do not apply. - b.
+Clinical assistant professor, clinical associate professor, and clinical professor-regular appointment.
+This may be a full-time or part-time track position.
+As such a clinical professor at any rank on a regular appointment is a member of the general faculty and is afforded all perquisites accorded to the general faculty.
+Regular appointees are entitled to Notice of Non-Reappointment (see C160, et seq., University Handbook).